The Problem with Always Trusting Your Vibes

 It’s my opinion that some new age beliefs (many of which I previously held) didn’t stand up to the test of this past year.
 This is part two of my exploration of beliefs that could use an upgrade.
 You can read part 1 here.

-When I first began consciously cultivating my intuition, I took it for granted that I should always trust my vibes.
+I used to take it for granted that I should always trust my vibes.
 That was the prevailing wisdom, as far as I could tell.
 At least, that’s what everyone seemed to be saying on Hay House Radio, which I listened to frequently back in the aughts.

 Actually, universally trusting my vibes was helpful at first.
 The more I listened to my intuition and acted on it, the more validation I received that my intuition was on to something, and the stronger my intuitive hits became.